 Disposing of food waste from an apartment can be a major issue.
 Bokashi bins are an ideal solution, as they are small and air-tight, meaning they can be kept inside.
 They’re also easy to transport, being spill-proof with a sturdy handle.

 If you don’t have friends or family nearby with a garden to drop your Bokashi in, try talking to your local community garden or see if your local school has a big veggie patch.
-If you’re in the inner Northern suburbs of Melbourne a local business can collect your bin, leave an empty one and take the contents to a local community garden.
+The ShareWaste app is also worth a look.

 There is also a version designed for composting pet waste safely.
 It uses an in-ground container similar to the worm farms and a tweaked blend of microbes designed to overwhelm the bad bugs.